-Experience and Attributes of the Director Nominees
+Key Skills, Expertise and Attributes of the Director Nominees

 The Board has identified key skills, expertise and attributes that are important for effective governance of Xcel Energy.
-Each director brings to us a wealth of experience that combines to varying degrees many or all of these skills, but some have more in-depth experience in a particular area than others.
-Consistent with the goal of ensuring a comprehensive mix of skills and expertise are represented at the Board table, below we capture how the director nominees contribute to both the general skills mix (organized by key attribute), as well as the specialized expertise relevant to that attribute.
+Each director brings to us a wealth of experience that combines to varying degrees many or all of these skills, but some have more indepth experience in a particular area than others.
+Consistent with the goal of ensuring a comprehensive mix of skills and expertise is represented at the Board table, below we capture how the director nominees contribute to both the general skills mix (organized by key attribute), as well as the specialized expertise relevant to that attribute.
 In making this assessment, we considered the experience each director brings from work, education, service on other public company boards and engagement in community, civic and business organizations.
-The information below relates to the slate of directors up for election.